-Dr. Dye is a molecular and cellular biologist who investigates mechanisms by which viruses perturb normal cellular functions resulting in the development of disease and/or cancer.
-She believes having the perspective of disease allows you to gain a greater understanding and appreciation for the beauty and complexity of Biology.
-She has a strong belief that topics relating to biology, virology, evolution, and cancer should be accessible and explored by everyone, rather than the few.
-Such understanding allows students to view the world and its current issues and discoveries in a different, more appreciable light.
+Kristine Dye, PhD, is a virologist and molecular/cellular biologist who investigates mechanisms by which viruses perturb normal cellular functions resulting in the development of disease and/or cancer.
+She believes having the perspective of disease allows you to gain a greater understanding and appreciation for the beauty and complexity of biology.
+She has a strong belief that topics relating to virology, immunology, molecular/cellular biology, evolution and cancer should be accessible and explored by everyone, rather than the few.
+Such understanding allows students to view the world, and its current issues and discoveries, in a different, more appreciable light.

 - BS, Microbiology, Brigham Young University - Idaho

 After growing up in Florida, Kristine Dye, PhD, moved to the North West to attend Brigham Young University - Idaho.
 As an undergraduate, she was unsure of what career to pursue until she was introduced to microbiology as an undergraduate elective course.
 Dye fell in love with microbiology and quickly changed her major to biology with a minor in microbiology, became the university microbiology tutor for the next three years, and began researching Herpes Simplex Virus reactivation with Dr. Seth Ririe before graduating with a BS in biology with a minor in microbiology.
 From here, Dye went on to pursue her PhD in the interdisciplinary pathobiology PhD program at the University of Washington in Seattle, Washington.
 There, she continued her work studying viruses with an emphasis on viruses that cause cancer at the Fred Hutch Cancer Research Center with Dr. Denise Galloway.